hlonihlabane-collab/Sweet-Crumbs-Bakery/README.md

 ### HTML

-HTML5 is used to create the structure of the webpages.
+HTML is used to create the structure of the webpages.

 ### CSS